Quenary/tugtainer/readme.md

 - angular for frontend
 - python for backend and agent
-- there are a readme files in corresponding directories
+- there are a readme files in respective directories
 - run install.sh to prepare environment
 - clear python cache: find . | grep -E "(/**pycache**$|\.pyc$|\.pyo$)" | xargs rm -rf